eggjs/egg-socket.io/README.md

 #### uws

-If you want to replace the default `us` with [uws](https://github.com/uWebSockets/uWebSockets), you can config like this:
+If you want to replace the default `ws` with [uws](https://github.com/uWebSockets/uWebSockets), you can config like this:

 ```js
 exports.io = {